zef-dev/convoworks-core/README.md

 Admin rest allows access and management of the conversation workflow and publishing process.
 All handlers are placed in `\Convo\Core\Admin` namespace.

+You can use the [Convoworks Editor](https://github.com/zef-dev/convoworks-editor) which is tailored to cover all Convoworks admin api functionalities.

-There is a Postman definition you can find in the docs folder which describes full API.
+There is a also Postman definition you can find in the docs folder which describes full API.

 ### Adapters